messagebirdguides/reminders-guide/readme.md

-# SMS Appointment Reminders in Node.js
+# SMS Appointment Reminders
-### 15 min build time ⏱
+### ⏱ 15 min build time

+## Why build SMS appointment reminders?

 Booking appointments online from a website or mobile app is quick and easy.
 Customers just have to select their desired date and time, enter their personal details and hit a button.
 The problem, however, is that easy-to-book appointments are often just as easy to forget.

 For appointment-based services, no-shows are annoying and costly because of the time and revenue lost waiting for a customer instead of serving them, or another customer.
 Timely SMS reminders act as a simple and discrete nudges, which can go a long way in the prevention of costly no-shows.

 ## Getting Started

-In this guide, we'll show you how to use the MessageBird SMS messaging API to build an SMS appointment reminder application in Node.js.
+In this MessageBird Developer Guide, we'll show you how to use the MessageBird SMS messaging API to build an SMS appointment reminder application in Node.js.

 This sample application represents the order website of a fictitious online beauty salon called *BeautyBird*.
 To reduce the growing number of no-shows, BeautyBird now collects appointment bookings through a form on their website and schedules timely SMS reminders to be sent out three hours before the selected date and time.

-To look at the full sample application or run it on your computer, go to [the GitHub repository](https://github.com/messagebirdguides/reminders-guide) and clone it or download the source code as a ZIP archive.
+To look at the full sample application or run it on your computer, go to the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/reminders-guide) and clone it or download the source code as a ZIP archive.
 You will need Node and npm to run the example, which you can easily [install from npmjs.com](https://www.npmjs.com/get-npm).

 Open a console pointed at the directory into which you've placed the sample application and run the following command to install the [MessageBird SDK for Node.js](https://www.npmjs.com/package/messagebird) and other dependencies: